colinmarsch/colinmarsch.github.io/_posts/2023-01-04-why-am-i-writing.md

 ---

 I started this blog a long time ago now, but have only just started writing for it relatively recently (albeit not too frequently).
-While this was spurred on by a bit of embarassement of just having an empty page here, there were a few other reasons for why I wanted to write more blog posts.
+While this was spurred on by a bit of embarassment of just having an empty page here, there were a few other reasons for why I wanted to write more blog posts.
 I hope by sharing some of them I might inspire others to write more blog posts as well!

 ## Practice, practice, practice